d-bl/MAE-gf/docs/counting.md

 #### Making quartet of words

 a.
 Apply vertical mirror.
 b.
-Apply horizontal mirror on both results from step a).
+Apply horizontal mirror on both the original stitch and the result from step a).

 > ctrctl , ctrctr , ctlctl , ctlctr